gawashburn/Opener/README.md

 Currently, the semantics of Opener is the that given a some set of selected files and a current file (the one currently under the cursor), if
+  * the current file is an application, the `applicationAction` is used.
+  * the current file is a package, the `packageAction` is used.
   * the current file is a directory, the `directoryAction` is used.
   * there are selected files, they will be divvied up into buckets by their file extension if they are found in `extensionActions`.